 When egg or embryo quantity or quality becomes a barrier to conception, as commonly seen in women over the age of 40, then moving to donor egg treatment will significantly improve the outcome of treatment.
 For women over 40, chances of pregnancy via donor egg treatment is approximately 56 percent per cycle, double what the same age group would experience with IVF treatment using their own eggs.

 Optimizing Fertility Treatment: Genetic Testing

 Genetically abnormal embryos can implant and start a pregnancy but will often result in a miscarriage during the first trimester.
 “There are many patients that can easily get pregnant either on their own or with the use of fertility treatment but they’re unable to maintain the pregnancy,” says Dr. Malik.

 The most common cause of first trimester miscarriage is a chromosomal abnormality within the embryo.
 As a woman gets older, her likelihood of having a genetically abnormal embryo increases.
-If you’re experiencing recurrent pregnancy loss (two or more consecutive miscarriages), your physician will discuss the option to genetically test each embryo with preimplantation genetic screening (PGS) to find those that are genetically normal.
+If you’re experiencing recurrent pregnancy loss (two or more consecutive miscarriages), your physician will discuss the option to genetically test each embryo with preimplantation genetic screening for aneuploidies (PGT-A), previously known as preimplantation genetic screening- PGS, to find those that are genetically normal.

-During PGS, an embryologist biopsies each embryo to look for any chromosomal abnormalities that would likely result in implantation failure or miscarriage.
+During PGT-A, an embryologist biopsies each embryo to look for any chromosomal abnormalities that would likely result in implantation failure or miscarriage.